 With the exception of heat pumps, air conditioners have outpaced heating systems in terms of improved energy efficiency.
 An example of this is variable speed air conditioners that use up to 30% less energy.
 Even though AC use is increasing, it’s not enough to balance out the amount of energy needed for heating.

 No matter what type of energy source you use to heat and cool your home, Spark Energy has a plan for you!
-We’re located in markets across the country offering a variety of competitively priced gas and electric plans with exceptional customer service.
+We’re located in markets across the country offering a variety of fixed rate gas and electric plans with exceptional customer service.
 Find an energy plan that’s perfect for your heating and cooling needs today!